About the Competition

 YPP 2025 sponsors

-YPP 2025 is co-financed by the Lithuanian Council of Culture.
+YPP 2025 is co-financed by the Lithuanian Council for Culture.